hawkinx/falco-argo-poc/README.md

 Depending on the configuration, an MFA code may be required

 The first manifest file uses crossplane to configure an IAM role for use by the Falco sidekick service account that handles event streaming.
-The policy attached to the role enables streaming to the examples of consuming services.
+The policy attached to the role enables streaming to the defined consuming services.
 In this example I have an S3 bucket and a CloudWatch log group that are used by the Falco streaming function; these are also defined in this manifest file.
-The policy also includes permissions for access to an OpenSearch cluster that I set up when I tested that; these permissions are left in for reference as ElasticSearch/OpenSearch is currently the preferred way of consuming events as far as I know.
+The policy also includes permissions for access to the OpenSearch cluster that I set up when I tested that; these permissions are left in for reference as ElasticSearch/OpenSearch is currently the preferred way of consuming events as far as I know.
 Code that defines the bucket and the log group using crossplane is included and verified, but none for OpenSearch as support for that by crossplane is still a work in progress.
 OpenSearch clusters are rather expensive compared with CloudWatch or S3 also, so less suitable for lab work.

 One comment about the name of the S3 bucket - I've used the name `${AWS_ACCOUNT_ID}-falcotest` to keep it (hopefully) unique, given that S3 bucket names are global.
 The string `falcotest` is from a variable in the bash script that can be changed.